Click the tartan to view its entry in The Scottish Registers of Tartans which includes registration details, restrictions, and registrant information.

 This tartan was designed to commemorate the invention of the steam engine by Thomas Newcomen in 1712 and to mark the importance of the combustion engine in the last three centuries.

 Thomas Newcomen (February 1664 – 5 August 1729) was an English inventor who created the first practical steam engine for pumping water.

 The Newcomen engine held its place without material change for about 75 years, spreading gradually to more areas of the UK and mainland Europe.
 At first brass cylinders were used, but these were expensive and limited in size.
 New iron casting techniques allowed bigger cylinders to be used, up to about 6 feet (1.8 m) in diameter by the 1760s.
 Experience led to better construction and minor refinements in layout.
 Its mechanical details were much improved by John Smeaton, who built many large engines of this type in the early 1770s; his improvements were rapidly adopted.
 By 1775 about 600 Newcomen engines had been built, although many of these had worn out before then, and been abandoned or replaced.

 The Newcomen Engine was not an efficient machine, although it was probably as complicated as engineering and materials techniques of the early 18th century could support.
 Much heat was lost when condensing the steam, as this cooled the cylinder.
 This did not matter so much at collieries, where unsaleable small coal (slack) was available, but significantly increased the mining costs where coal was not readily available, as in Cornwall.

 Colours: black recalls the iron from which the engines and boilers are made as well as the coal and oil that they burn, its dominance in the tartan gives a dark industrial appearance; red represents fire; white represents steam and smoke; and blue represents the air (oxygen) required for combustion as well as water.

-For more on the history of steam engines, click the painting of a Newcomen engine being used in a coal mine (1780).
+For more on the history of steam engines, click the vintage illustration of the Newcomen engine being used in a coal mine.